 Parents and carers are asked to meet their children outside of the classroom doors.
 It is the school's policy that children must be collected by an adult if in EYFS and Years 1 - 4.
 Reception children are collected on the lower playground.
 Year 1 are collected from their outside space area.
 Year 1/2 and Year 2 teachers dismiss pupils through their side doors and ensure they are handed over to an adult on the upper playground.
 Junior children are dismissed onto either the left upper or right upper playground from their classroom doors.
 Teachers release the pupils when they see the responsible adult.
-Children who are registered for FACE are dismissed first and make their way to the hall with an adult.
+Children who are registered for FACE are dismissed first and make their way to the hall.
 Teaching assistants in the Infants take the children down to where FACE is being held.

-If children are attending an after-school club, the children are dismissed at the side gate (not the front entrance and into the car park).
+If children are attending an after school club, the children are dismissed at the side gate.
 An outside light has been installed for when it is dark at 4:30pm.
 A member of staff supports any outside agency practitioners when handing pupils over to their parents / carers.
-The club letter states on the reply slip whether they are to walk home (Year 5 and 6 only), be collected or go into FACE.
+The club letter states on the reply slip whether they are to walk home, be collected or go into FACE.

 Where a child has not been collected, a member of staff will bring them to the school office.
 Firstly, we check if they are in a club or in FACE.
-If not, we then ring the contacts held on file and the child waits on the chair in the corridor opposite the office.
+If not, we then contact the contacts held on file and the child waits on the chair in the corridor opposite the office.